English

 Welcome

-The principal aim of Hellenic collectives is the full restoration and autonomy of the Hellenic ethnos and its identity.
-The most important Hellenic collective is the Supreme Council of ethnic Hellenes (YSEE) which could be referred to as a nativistic movement.
+The principal aim of Hellenic organizations is the full rehabilitation and revitalization of the Hellenic ethnos and its identity.
+The most important Hellenic organization is the Supreme Council of ethnic Hellenes (YSEE) which could be referred to as a nativistic movement.
 A nativistic movement is defined as: “Any conscious, organized attempt on the part of a society’s members to revive or perpetuate selected aspects of its culture(Ralph Linton: Nativistic Movements, in: American Anthropologist, Vol. 45, no. 2, 1943, p.
 230).
-People’s economic situation, philosophical affiliations, political standpoints or sexual orientations do not concern the ancestral cults.
-Ideologies, political parties and artificial modern opposites (nationalism ≠ internationalism, capitalism ≠ leninism, state ≠ market, universalism ≠ folkism, left ≠ right etc.), most of which are of Western origin anyway, are irrelevant to Hellēnismôs, since these things have no place in ethnic religions in general and in particular in Hellenismos.
+People’s economic situation, philosophical affiliations, political standpoints or sexual orientations do not concern Hellēnismôs.
+Ideologies, political parties and artificial modern opposites (such as nationalism ≠ internationalism, capitalism ≠ leninism, state ≠ market, universalism ≠ folkism, left ≠ right etc.), most of which are of Western origin anyway, are irrelevant to Hellēnismôs, since these things have no place in ethnic religions in general and in particular in Hellēnismôs.
 “By Ethnic Religion, we mean religion, spirituality, and cosmology that is firmly grounded in a particular people’s traditions.
 In our view, this does not include modern occult or ariosophic theories/ideologies, nor syncretic neo-religions” (European Congress of Ethnic Religions, ECER: About ECER).

 The regeneration of Hellēnismôs is by no means a return to an undefined “antiquity” or ancient socioeconomic conditions, as one–who associates the Hellenes exclusively with antiquity–may suspect at first glance.
-In general, the Hellenic re-indigenization is not a step back in time, rather it is the return of some people to their homeland’s indigenous culture.
+In general, the Hellenic re-indigenization is not a step back in time, rather it is the return of some people to their homeland’s indigenous culture, value system, religion and identity, to the state of being that the Hellenic way offers.
 It is in this context where the recovery of the Hellenic tradition as a living present takes place.
 Whether we are looking at the past, present, or future, Hellēnismôs is of timeless importance to the Greeks, because it represents their original culture and religion, their language and customs.
 In addition to that, it is in the very nature of Hellēnismôs to shape free societies and upright human beings, and freedom has always been very important to the Hellenes.

-Hellēnismôs addresses the whole human being, since it is culture, language, religion, philosophy and value system and at the same time an authentic alternative to the Occident, Orient and Romiosini.
+Hellēnismôs addresses the whole human being, since it is culture, language, literature, music, art, cookery, aesthetics, religion, philosophy and value system, and at the same time an authentic alternative to the Occident, Orient and Romiosini.
 It offers a way of human being that is specifically Hellenic and yet all-human, that guides through life and prepares man for death, that educates the human being, embedded in the cosmos, towards reason and fulfills its entire existence.
 From the cradle to the grave.
-It is a path open to all open-minded and tolerant people who respect the Hellenic culture in all its historical variety and the Hellenes‘ right to self-determination.

 _______________________________________________________________________________________